Azure-Samples/blockchain/blockchain-workbench/technology-samples/Twilio/TriggerTwilioSMSAlertBasedOnContractStateAfterASpecificContractAction.md

 Overview
 --------

-This logic app performs the following analysis on an incoming message, evaluates the state of the contract and triggers an SMS alert using Twilio.
+This logic app performs the following analysis on an incoming message, evaluates the state of the contract, and triggers an SMS alert using Twilio.

 Specifically –